 This surgical procedure is generally performed from 13-24 weeks of pregnancy.
 The doctor must first insert laminaria sticks into the cervix for 1-2 days to start the dilating process.
 These dried seaweed sticks absorb moisture and expand, causing the cervix to enlarge.
 On the day of the procedure, the physician will use dilating rods to further enlarge the cervical opening.
 Then the fetus is dismembered and removed with forceps, along with the placenta and other tissue.
 A curette may then be used to scrape the uterus to make sure that all tissue has been removed.Dilation and Extraction (D&X):

-This procedure takes three days.
+This procedure takes two to three days.
 During the first two days, the cervix is dilated and medication is given for cramping.
 On the third day, the woman receives medication to start labor.
 After labor begins, the abortion doctor uses ultrasound to locate the positioning of the fetus.
 Using forceps the fetus is delivered up to the head.
 Next, scissors are inserted into the skull to create an opening.
 A suction catheter is placed into the opening to remove the skull contents.
 The skull collapses and the fetus is removed.
-(Reference 3)Anesthesia Options Three options are available for pain relief during a surgical abortion:
+(Reference 3)Anesthesia Options.
+Three options are available for pain relief during a surgical abortion:

 - Local anesthesia: A local anesthetic is injected into the cervix to cause a numbing effect before dilation.

 - Local anesthesia with sedation: Along with a local anesthetic injected into the cervix, a medication is given to help the woman relax or become “sleepy” during the procedure.

 - General anesthesia: Anesthetic medications are given intravenously to cause the woman to be “asleep”, completely unaware of her surroundings.
 (Reference 3)

 The information presented on this website is intended for general education purposes only and should not be relied upon as a substitute for professional and/or medical advice.